elbert5770/VariableVolumeModels/README.md

 The paper is in need of some corrections.
 In equation 1, the $x_i$ in the first term on the right hand side should be $x_j$.
 In equation 19, $G^{-1}C$ is unnecessary due to the use of a definite integral and should be just $y_0$.
 Equation 23 should be zero.
 The integral of 1/(alpha + beta t) is incorrect in equation B2.

 At a fundamental level, the volumetric flow of liquid into the udder will carry radioisotope from the body to the milk.
 The mass of radioisotope will decrease as milk leaves the sheep.
-These flows really need to be in the equations and are added here.
+These flows really need to be in the equations and are added in this work (b1 and b2, see differential equations in the program).

 x = concentration of cesium (Bq/vol)